 San Giorgio Maggiore

-San Giorgio Maggioreis one of the islands of Venice, and its Palladian church is an important landmark of the city.
-San Located across the lagoon from St. Mark’s Square, the church on the island was designed by the great Renaissance architect Andrea Palladio and built between 1566 and 1610, with a façade of white marble.
+San Giorgio Maggiore is one of the islands of Venice, and its Palladian church is an essential landmark of the city.
+Located across the lagoon from St. Mark’s Square, the church on the island was designed by the great Renaissance architect Andrea Palladio and built between 1566 and 1610.
+Its façade is made of white marble.

-Visitors can ride an elevator to reach the top of the church’s bell tower to enjoy a spectacular panoramic view of Venice.
+Visitors can ride an elevator to the top of the church’s bell tower, where they can enjoy a spectacular panoramic view of Venice.

 San Giorgio Maggiore Church’s beauty even inspired renowned novelists such as EM Forrester, who mentions it in the chapter “On Beauty” of his novel A Passage to India, where the novel’s hero Cyril Fielding compares the lack of equilibrium in Indian buildings with the perfection of Italian architecture:

 “and then came Venice.
-As he landed on the piazzetta a cup of beauty was lifted to his lips, and he drank with a sense of disloyalty.
-The buildings of Venice, like the mountains of Crete and the fields of Egypt, stood in the right place, whereas in poor India everything was placed wrong.
-He had forgotten the beauty of form among idol temples and lumpy hills; indeed, without form, how can there be beauty?
-Form stammered here and there in a mosque, became rigid through nervousness even, but oh these Italian churches!
-San Giorgio standing on the island which could scarcely have risen from the waves without it, the Salute holding the entrance of a canal which, but for it, would not be the Grand Canal!”
+As he landed on the Piazzetta, a cup of beauty was lifted to his lips, and he drank with a sense of disloyalty.
+The buildings of Venice, like the mountains of Crete and the fields of Egypt, stood in the right place, whereas in poor India, everything was wrong.
+He had forgotten the beauty of form among idol temples and lumpy hills; how can there be beauty without form?
+Form stammered here and there in a mosque, became rigid through nervousness even, but oh, these Italian churches!
+San Giorgio was standing on the island, which could scarcely have risen from the waves without it.
+The salute was holding the canal entrance, which, but for it, would not be the Grand Canal!”

-World renowned artist and painter Claude Monet painted a series of paintings of the island-monastery of San Giorgio Maggiore in 1908 during his visit to the city.
-One of the best known is San Giorgio Maggiore at Dusk.
+World-renowned artist and painter Claude Monet visited the city in 1908 and painted a series of paintings of the island monastery of San Giorgio Maggiore.
+One of the best-known is San Giorgio Maggiore at Dusk.

-The San Giorgio Maggiore island is now the headquarters of the Cini Foundation arts centre and library, and the Teatro Verde open-air theatre.
+The San Giorgio Maggiore island is now the Cini Foundation Arts Centre and Library headquarters and the Teatro Verde open-air theatre.

 Ca’ Rezzonico

 Ca’ Rezzonico is a palazzo on the Grand Canal in Venice.
-It is an amazing example of 18th century Venetian baroque and rococo architecture and interior decoration, with artworks by Francesco Guardi and Giambattista Tiepolo.
+It is a fantastic example of 18th-century Venetian baroque and rococo architecture and interior decoration, with artworks by Francesco Guardi and Giambattista Tiepolo.

 Walking through its halls is similar to walking through the history of Venice through the ages.